• Recipe Index

 What to serve with your Vietnamese Pork Chops

-I always serve this with jasmine rice and sliced cucumber.
-Then add plenty of fresh cilantro and mint to brighten everything up.
+I always serve this with jasmine rice and cucumber salad.
+And add plenty of fresh cilantro and mint to brighten everything up.

 You could serve it with Vietnamese fried rice or some steamed bao buns. (similar to these mantou buns).